fenago/datastax-enterprise-cassandra/DS201-Exercises/md/05 Drivers.md

 # Steps

-1) Back in your Terminal window, make sure DataStax Enterprise is still running with /home/ubuntu/node/bin/dsetool status.
-If not, restart DataStax Enterprise.
+1) Back in your Terminal window, make sure Apache Cassandra is still running with /home/ubuntu/node/bin/nodetool status.
+If not, restart Apache Cassandra.

 2) Start your Python interpreter: